From the Archive

 II

 I have a very close association with Germany and with Austria.
-I will not have it any other way.

-These two countries are entirely part of my family heritage because of two world wars.
+These two countries are part of my family heritage because of two world wars.
 In my family, we have been drawn closer to these two countries, starting with my sister visiting Salzburg, Austria, with her school in 1968 and my visit to Innsbruck, Austria, with my school the following year, 1969.
 My parents knew what they were doing.

 III